Lois Kolkhorst: Political career

 Kolkhorst was seven terms in the Texas House representing House District 13, which included counties Austin, Burleson, Colorado, Fayette, Grimes, Lavaca, Washington.

 Since 2014, Kolkhorst has represented the 18th District in the Texas Senate, a seat she won in 2014 in a special election.
 The district serves Victoria, Texas and stretches from Corpus Christi north to near Bryan.

 She was named one of the "Best Legislators" and "Worst Legislators" in Texas by Texas Monthly magazine in 2007 and 2017 respectively.

 She is Chair of the Senate Committee on Health and Human Services, as well as a member of the Senate Transportation Committee, Senate Select Committee on Texas Ports, Senate Committee on Water and Rural Affairs, the Texas Agriculture Policy Board, the State Water Implementation Fund for Texas Advisory Committee, the Texas Windstorm Insurance Oversight Board. and Committee on Nominations.

 In 2021, Kolkhorst approvingly tweeted "Let freedom ring!" in support of legislation that prohibited businesses and government entities from requiring proof of vaccination for products or services.

-In February 2023, Kolkhorst introduced a bill that could potentially ban Chinese and Russian immigrants from purchasing homes in Texas.
+In February 2023, Kolkhorst introduced a bill that could potentially ban Chinese, Iranian, North Korean and Russian immigrants from purchasing homes in Texas.